iamsuryasonar/webdev-notes/javascript.md

 You see that as we called asyncFunc, our code continued running until it was time for the function to return results.

-In the above code 1 and 2 are console logged and asyncFunc() is called and control is moved inside asyncFunc then it logs ‘hello’ and in the next line await to a promise is encountered, which is an asynchronous operation therefore, the environment takes

-The awaited promise and  waits it to be settled, that whole async function is suspended and the state of execution is saved by the javascript runtime environment, and after the awaited promise is settled it is put in the call stack again and starts executing from where it left.
+In the above code 1 and 2 are console logged and asyncFunc() is called and control is moved inside asyncFunc then it logs ‘hello’ and in the next line await to a promise is encountered, which is an asynchronous operation therefore, the environment takes the awaited promise and  waits it to be settled, that whole async function is suspended and the state of execution is saved by the javascript runtime environment, and after the awaited promise is settled it is put in the call stack again and starts executing from where it left.

 And in that time 3 and 4 are logged.

-If an async function is called in another function, only the async function will be suspended, the parent function will not wait for for the async function to complete its execution.
+If an async function is called in another function, only the async function will be suspended, the parent function will not wait for the async function to complete its execution.
 ```javascript
 function parentFunction() {
 console.log("Before asyncFunction call");